TIBCOSoftware/mashling/ext/flogo/activity/rest/README.md

 # tibco-rest
-This activity provides your mashling application the ability to invoke a REST service.
+This activity provides your Mashling application the ability to invoke a REST service.

 ## Schema
 Inputs and Outputs: